Skills: Safety Officer

 - Bachelor's degree or College diploma/certificate in Occupational Health and Safety preferred.

-- Individuals with previous work experience as a Health and Safety Officer in construction and demolition will be considered.
+- Individuals with previous work experience as a Health and Safety Officer in construction will be considered.

-- Able to quickly react to various situations with strong initiative.
+- Able to quickly react to various situations and strong initiative.

 - Able to work with little direction and ability to make sound decisions.

-- Four years+ of experience preferred within a health and safety role in construction/demolition industry.
+- Minimum of two (2) years of experience preferred within a health and safety role in construction industry.

 - Demonstrated ability to effectively communicate technical safety expectations and issues both written and oral.

-- Familiar with relevant federal, state and local legislation, codes, practices, standards.
+- Familiar with relevant legislation, codes, practices, standards.

 - Able to effectively deliver H&S training programs and competency assurance.